Florida takes stock of devastation from Hurricane Michael

 PANAMA CITY, Fla.
-(Reuters) - Tropical Storm Michael took its drenching rains to Georgia and the Carolinas on Thursday after devastating Florida’s Panhandle, killing at least two people, reducing homes to rubble and ripping up power lines and tree.
+(Reuters) - Florida’s Panhandle took stock on Thursday of the hammering destruction wrought by Hurricane Michael, with homes obliterated or reduced to rubble and power lines and trees ripped up by the third most powerful storm ever to strike the U.S. mainland.

-Michael crashed ashore on Wednesday near the small town of Mexico Beach as the third most powerful hurricane ever to strike the U.S. mainland, carrying winds of up to 155 miles per hour (250 kilometers per hour) and causing deep seawater flooding.
+Michael, now weakened to a tropical storm as it doused Georgia and the Carolinas with drenching rain, crashed ashore on Wednesday near the small town of Mexico Beach carrying winds of up to 155 miles per hour (250 kilometers per hour) and causing deep seawater flooding.
+The storm killed two people.

-In large areas of Mexico Beach, homes were obliterated or reduced to stacks of rubble, aerial video from CNN showed on Thursday.
+In Mexico Beach, CNN aerial footage showed homes closest to the beach had lost all but their foundations.
+A few blocks inland, about half the homes were reduced to piles of wood and siding and those still standing suffered heavy damage.

-Brock Long, head of the Federal Emergency Management Agency, called the town “ground zero” for the hurricane damage.
+Brock Long, head of the Federal Emergency Management Agency, called the town, which has a population of about 1,200, “ground zero” for the hurricane damage.

-One objective as recovery got under way was to help people who could be trapped in various areas along the coast, he told a news conference.
+One objective was to help people who could be trapped in various areas along the coast, he told a news conference.
+This part of northwest Florida is known for its small beach towns and wildlife reserves.

-In Panama City, 20 miles (32 km) northwest of Mexico Beach, buildings were crushed and boats were scattered around.

 Al Hancock, 45, who works on a tour boat, survived in Panama City with his wife and dog.